-The Dynamic Learning Map[TM] Alternate Assessment standard setting event was conducted from June 15 - 18, 2015, in Kansas City, Missouri, following the first operational testing year in English language arts (ELA) and mathematics.
-The standard setting was a Dynamic Learning Maps (DLM[®]) consortium-wide event with the purpose of setting a set of recommended cut points for each of the consortium's two testing models: integrated and year end.
+The Dynamic Learning MapTM Alternate Assessment standard setting event was conducted from June 15 - 18, 2015, in Kansas City, Missouri, following the first operational testing year in English language arts (ELA) and mathematics.
+The standard setting was a Dynamic Learning Maps (DLM®) consortium-wide event with the purpose of setting a set of recommended cut points for each of the consortium's two testing models: integrated and year end.
 Standards for the integrated model states are based on data collected during instructionally embedded and spring testing windows, whereas the standards for year-end model states are based on the spring testing window alone.
-The report that follows includes the findings for the integrated model.
-See Technical Report #15-03 for results for only the year-end model.
+The report that follows includes the findings for the year-end model.
+See Technical Report #15-02 for results from only the integrated model.
 State partners had the flexibility of either adopting the DLM-recommended cut points for their own state needs or developing their own independent set of cut points.